 This section is to be used for informational purposes only.
 FDA approval alone is not a basis for coverage.

-Benlysta is a B-lymphocyte stimulator (BLyS)-specific inhibitor indicated for the treatment of adult patients with active, autoantibody-positive, systemic lupus erythematosus who are receiving standard therapy.1
+Benlysta is a B-lymphocyte stimulator (BLyS)-specific inhibitor indicated for the treatment of patients aged 5 years and older with active, autoantibody-positive, systemic lupus erythematosus who are receiving standard therapy and adult patients with active lupus nephritis who are receiving standard therapy.1

 Limitations of Use1

-Benlysta is not recommended in patients with severe active lupus nephritis or severe active central nervous system lupus.
+Benlysta is not recommended in patients with severe active central nervous system lupus.

-Benlysta is not recommended to be used in combination with other biologics or intravenous cyclophosphamide.
+Benlysta is not recommended to be used in combination with other biologics.

 The efficacy of Benlysta has not been evaluated in patients in these situations.